 If you’re starting from scratch, choose any posting schedule and stick with it.
-The time can be loosely based on the posting times from the studies that I shared earlier.
-But, I encourage you to keep experimenting, based on your results.
+The time can be loosely based on the best time to post suggestions that I shared earlier.
+But, I encourage you or your social media marketing team to keep experimenting, based on your results.

 Here are a few tools that will analyze your account and give you some insights into your posting times.

-It will generate a free report, showing the best day and time for engagement on your Instagram account.
+It will generate a free report, showing the best time (and day) for engagement on your Instagram account.
 Here are the results that Aaron Lee got.

 Once you’ve connected your accounts with Buffer, you can use this tool to calculate your posting schedule.
-You just need to choose an account and the number of times that you want to post.
-You’ll get a chart showing you the optimal posting times.
+You just need to choose an account and the number of times that you want to post on your social networks.
+You’ll get a chart showing you the optimal times to post.
 And, you can also replace your existing schedule by clicking the button below the graph.

 3. Facebook Insights

 This is a powerful tool integrated with your Facebook page.
 By pulling data from this page, I found that the audience at my Nutrition page was visiting at 1 pm and I scheduled most of my updates at the same time.

 Social media marketing pros know that timing is everything.
 That said, there’s no one generic best time to post on social networks that will result in maximum engagement.
 You can start with a posting schedule that’s based on how and when the social network is used (also factoring the user demographics) to determine the optimal time to post.
 You can also look at a few studies to understand when other brands get their maximum engagement, while also basing your posting schedule on your target audience’s time zone.